AdguardTeam/KnowledgeBase/docs/mac/features-overview.md

 ### Support

-Click on the gear in the upper right corner, select "Support", and you will be able to send a Bug Report, Feature request, or any other type of message to our Technical Support team.
+Click on the gear icon in the upper right corner, select "Support", and you will be able to send a bug report or a feature request to our support team.
 Be sure to add your real actual email though, because without it the message won't be sent.

 ![Support](https://cdn.adguard.com/content/kb/ad_blocker/mac/Support.jpg)